kandrelczyk/simple-react-ssr-hmr-dev/README.md

 Thanks to this the bundle can be loaded by the browser and the DOM can be hydrated by React.

-The same client configuration can be used to start just the client using `webpack-dev-server`:
+By adding `HtmlWebpackPlugin` and server configuration we can run the client using `webpack-dev-server`:

-    webpack-dev-server --config webpack/webpack.config.client.js
+    webpack-dev-server --config webpack/webpack.config.client.dev.server.js

 #### Production